abilia/oyster/README.md

 # Oyster
-This is a basic spring boot (https://spring.io/projects/spring-boot) rest api application.
+This is a spring boot (https://spring.io/projects/spring-boot) application.

+Build the application with `gradlew build`
-Start the app with the `bootRun` command.
+Start the app with the `gradlew bootRun`

 Test it at `http://localhost:8080/greeting`

+#### Prequisits and trouble shoot
+Target java version is java 8.

 ## Task 1
 Solve at home.
 Make a pull request against this repo.